rustls/rustls/ci-bench/README.md

 ...
 ```

-In the `cachegrind` subdirectory you will find output files emitted by the `cachegrind` tool, which
+In the `callgrind` subdirectory you will find output files emitted by the `callgrind` tool, which
 are useful to report detailed instruction count differences when comparing two benchmark runs.
 This
-subdirectory also contains log information from cachegrind itself (in `.log` files), which can be
+subdirectory also contains log information from callgrind itself (in `.log` files), which can be
-used to diagnose unexpected cachegrind crashes.
+used to diagnose unexpected callgrind crashes.

 ### Running all benchmarks in wall-time mode